UN Rapporteur on torture: “Julian Assange is a political prisoner.”

 But that’s exactly the point.
 I don’t know whether Julian Assange committed sexual assault or not, but what I do know is that Sweden never cared to find out.
 They wanted to use these allegations to discredit him.
 And once they had actively spread these allegations into every corner of the world, they then made sure that there would never be a proper trial because, as the prosecutor finally admitted in November 2019, they never had sufficient evidence to even press charges against Julian Assange.

 Demonstrators are gathering at Brandenburg Gate to show their support for Julian Assange.
-Photo: Solidarity4Assange
+Photo: N.Vancauwenberghe

-Could you focus on the Sedish rape allegations for a minute, because that’s something you actually investigated.
+Could you focus on the Swedish rape allegations for a minute, because that’s something you actually investigated.
 For many it’s still a major contentious point – few realize that the charges were dropped.

 It’s a very convenient, classic way of discrediting political dissidents in the court of public opinion.
 Throughout history, allegations of treason, blasphemy and, more recently, sexual misconduct have been very efficiently used to manipulate public opinion against particular persons.